 - Refrain from smoking because it can significantly impair the natural ability of your body to heal.
 You cannot smoke, use a nicotine patch or use any other related products in the four weeks before the procedure.
 During this time, also avoid being too close to or in a closed room with someone who is smoking or who smokes.

 Health insurers do not typically cover cosmetic plastic surgery because such procedures are categorized as electives, which means that they are not medically necessary.
 Although the details of your insurance coverage may be substantially different than another patient’s coverage, most health insurance covers reconstructive surgery.
 Some providers fully cover certain procedures, but others might pay for just a portion.

 Remember that there are numerous gray areas in the plastic surgery field that sometimes require insurance providers to consider covering the cost.
 This might be the case if you have drooping eyelids that are impairing your vision and require eyelid surgery.
 Your insurer will consider whether the procedure is for purely aesthetic reasons or to relieve your symptoms.

 If your health insurance only covers part of your procedure or does not cover any of it, you have several payment options when you choose Hamilton Facial Plastic Surgery.
 You can pay by cash, check or major credit card.
-If you need to finance the cost, we accept CareCredit® as well.

 Mark M. Hamilton, MD, FACS, is recognized as one of the “top physicians” in America for facial plastic and reconstructive surgery.
 As a double board-certified plastic surgeon, specializing solely in cosmetic facial procedures, Dr. Hamilton provides his Indianapolis patients with exceptional skills and results that last.
 For more information on plastic surgery or to schedule a private consultation at Dr. Hamilton’s Carmel or Greenwood office, please contact us.